sccirlos/utrgv2020_CS1170/README.md

 - [Xcode](https://apps.apple.com/us/app/xcode/id497799835?mt=12) or [Visual Studio Code (blue logo)](https://code.visualstudio.com/download) --> Mac            (:movie_camera:'how to' videos will be uploaded by next week)

- Note: If you already familiar with a C++ compiling IDE, go ahead and use it for any out of laboratory assignments.
+ Note: If you are already familiar with a C++ compiling IDE, go ahead and use it for any out of laboratory assignments.
 Whatever is comfortable for you.
 We want to prepare you for future CS courses.